-The objective of this report is to describe the approach used to multiply impute missing family income in the 2021 NHIS and methods for analyzing the multiply imputed data.
-Section 2 provides an overview of multiple imputation and how the 2021 NHIS family income variable was imputed.
+The objective of this report is to describe the approach used to multiply impute missing family income in the 2022 NHIS and methods for analyzing the multiply imputed data.
+Section 2 provides an overview of multiple imputation and how the 2022 NHIS family income variable was imputed.
 Section 3 describes how multiply imputed data should be analyzed, including which software packages which can be used to analyze multiply imputed data.
+Two examples are discussed to illustrate how to analyze the multiply imputed NHIS data using SAS.